TransformativeTimes/multi-layer-systems-map/README.md

 ### Build for Production

-Generate the optimized dist folder for deployment:
+Generate the optimized `dist/` folder for deployment:

 ```bash
 npm run build